 - ¼ teaspoon of vanilla

-- Makes 3 ½ cups of Spicy Chai.
+- Makes 3 ½ cups of Spicy Keto Chai Tea.
 You can also serve cold over ice.

 Learn more about how the science works by watching these short explainer video Needing further support?